 These Are the Best Dating Apps for Marriage, According to Data

-Despite its former reputation as being for casual relationships, our insights indicate that Tinder is the top dating site for marriage.
-According to The Knot 2020 Jewelry and Engagement Study, Tinder was responsible for pairing 26% of newlyweds who met online, solidifying its spot as the most popular dating app.
+Despite its reputation as being for casual relationships, our insights indicate that Tinder is the best dating app for marriage.
+According to The Knot 2021 Jewelry and Engagement Study, Tinder was responsible for pairing 27% of newlyweds who met online, solidifying its spot as the most popular dating app too.

 Launched in 2014, Bumble was the first app to only allow females to make the first move in a heterosexual match.
 (For same-sex couples, both users have the opportunity to send the first message.)
-The brand has since become one of the most popular dating apps to date.
-In 2020, it recorded over 100 million registered users in over 150 countries.
+The brand has since become one of the most popular dating apps to date, as it recorded over 85 million registered users in over 150 countries.
 And according to studies done by The Knot, it's one of the best dating apps for marriage.
-In 2020, our data found that it was the second most-popular dating website, responsible for matching 22% of couples who met online.
+In 2021, our data found that it was the second-most-popular dating website, responsible for matching 23% of couples who met online.
 Thanks to features like personality badges and profile prompts, the app allows users to make informed swipes—but it's the emphasis on women making the first move that sets Bumble apart from other online dating services.

 Two Bumble employees, Cecily Gold-Moore and Kate Urquiola, met their respective spouses long before joining the company.
 While their stories are different, the opportunity to make the first move was instrumental in finding a lasting connection.
 "I was definitely looking for a relationship," Kate tells The Knot of her decision to join the app.
 "Back when [my husband, Iker and I] matched in October 2015, Bumble was well-known as an app where most people were typically looking to make intentional connections—like a serious relationship.
 That's a strong reason why I was drawn to it."